ChalmersLibrary/canvas-group-bookings/README.md

 All other requirements are Node-related modules specified in ```packages.json```.

+## A note on language

+The interface and some API text is in Swedish.
+This was a requirement from the product owners when developing the application.
+However, language handling is in the todo list and might be available in the future.
+The exact method is not yet decided, however some solution with folders for view files named according to the locale sounds reasonable.

 ## Deployment notes for Chalmers

 For our Chalmers environment, the development branch is automatically built and deployed to the development slot in the Azure Webapp.